-

 The two asbestos-containing material groups include:

 - Bonded (non-friable) asbestos materials are made up of a bonding agent (such as cement) with asbestos fibres added.
-They usually contain less than 15 per cent of asbestos and normally do not release fibres unless they are disturbed, damaged or have deteriorated over time.
+They usually contain less than 15 per cent of asbestos and normally do not release fibres unless they are disturbed, damaged, or have deteriorated over time.

-- Friable (loosely bound) asbestos materials are those which can be crumbled or reduced to powder by hand.
+- Friable (loosely bound) asbestos materials are those that can be crumbled or reduced to powder by hand.
 Bonded asbestos can become friable if severely fire-damaged or crusted.
 Friable asbestos materials are the most dangerous as the fibres can be released into the air.

-To assist businesses in meeting their obligations, WorkSafe has published an Approved Code of Practice: Management and Removal of Asbestos, and Good Practice Guidelines: Conducting Asbestos Surveys.
+To assist businesses in meeting their obligations, WorkSafe has published

 -